-To explore the plant-pollinator relationship, researchers studied field mustard, a relative of oilseed rape, under the influence of three pollination conditions: by hand, by bumblebee and by hoverfly.
+To explore the plant-pollinator relationship, researchers studied field mustard, a relative of oilseed rape, under the influence of three pollination conditions: by hand, by bumblebee, and by hoverfly.
 After nine generations, the plants were visually changed.
 The ones pollinated by bumblebees were taller than the original plant; the ones pollinated by hoverflies, shorter.
 In addition, the bumblebee-pollinated field mustard developed more fragrant floral compounds and more UV-reflecting petals while the hoverfly-pollinated plants became more self-pollinated.
-While this experimental was done in isolation from other plants, the research suggests a pollinator can influence the traits evolved by a plant.
+While this experiment was done in isolation from other plants, the research suggests a pollinator can influence the traits evolved by a plant.

-Calculus from Neanderthals reveal diet and probable self-medication
+Calculus from Neanderthals Reveal Diet and Probable Self-Medication

-The calcified plaque on teeth of five Neanderthal skulls was scraped, PCR amplified and sequenced to examine what could be learned of diet, behavior and disease.
+The calcified plaque on the teeth of five Neanderthal skulls was scraped, PCR amplified and sequenced to examine what could be learned about diet, behavior and disease.
 One specimen was eliminated because the DNA did not amplify, one due to environmental contamination, leaving two specimens from Spain and one from Belgium that were used for analysis.
 The Belgian individual had rhinoceros, sheep and mushrooms caught in its teeth while the Spanish Neanderthals consumed mushrooms, pine nuts, forest moss, and poplar as well as plant fungus.
 The last two items were of interest because these sequences were found in the Neanderthal suffering from a dental abscess.
 Poplar contains the active ingredient in aspirin and the fungus was Penicillium from which the first antibiotic was derived.
 Researchers also compared the bacterial sequences of oral microbes across hominid species and sequenced a draft genome of the 48,000-year-old oral bacterium Methanobrevibacter oralis subsp. neandertalensis.

-The desiccation tolerance of water bears explainedThe microscopic tardigrades are a creature that inspire microbiologists and others with their cuteness (hence the nickname water bears) and their resilience under dry conditions.
+The microscopic tardigrades are a creature that inspires microbiologists and others with their cuteness (hence the nickname water bears) and their resilience under dry conditions.
 However, little was known why they can survive desiccation.
-New research reveals that unlike other organisms that use sugar to resist drying, tardigrades use disordered proteins to protect itself.
+New research reveals that, unlike other organisms that use sugar to resist drying, tardigrades use disordered proteins to protect themselves.
 These proteins lack stable 3D structures and form glass-like protection under desiccation.
 Not surprisingly, these proteins are called tardigrade-specific intrinsically disordered proteins or TDPs.
 By transferring TDPs into yeast, researchers were able to increase yeast tolerance to drying as well as enhance survival.